Rozzemak/DSA_SDK/README.md

 This is unmodified deadline PGL2 release commit from my local repo.
 Same project image can be found on my public onedrive page.

+## Requirements
+* .NET 4.7
+* Windows 10 x64 (possible to build for x32, but generated file size may be reduced)
+* DirectDraw supported GPU (Nearly all GPUs support this.)

 ## Introduction
 This project will be covering all Algorithm, which are essentials parts of DSA course.